-Dr. Montás graduated from the University of Florida (BA/MA 2009) and the University of Kentucky (MA, PhD) 2018.
-She has served as Lecturer of Spanish at the University of Tennessee at Chattanooga and is currently a Senior Lecturer of Spanish in the Department of Languages, Literatures, and Cultures at the University of New Hampshire where she teaches Intermediate Spanish, Spanish for Business professionals, Introduction to Latin American Culture and Hispanic Cultural Studies.
+Dr. Lucía M. Montás graduated from the University of Florida (BA/MA 2009) and the University of Kentucky (MA, PhD) in 2018.
+She has served as a Lecturer of Spanish at the University of Tennessee at Chattanooga.
+She is currently a Senior Lecturer of Spanish in the Department of Languages, Literatures, and Cultures at the University of New Hampshire where she teaches Intermediate Spanish, Spanish for Business professionals, Introduction to Latin American Culture, and Hispanic Cultural Studies.

 Currently, she is interested in exploring the works of other Latin American Women Writers from Nicaragua and Colombia.